ssube/onnx-web/docs/getting-started.md

     allows for customization based on the intended use or artistic preferences.

 ### Unique image parameters

+These parameters are unique to how onnx-web generates images.

 - UNet tile size
   - One such parameter is the UNet tile size.
 This parameter governs the maximum size for each instance the UNet model